rieder/index/06-chaica7.md

 July 15, 2026 : *Pre-Announcement*

-August 10, 2026 : *Registeration Opens*
+August 10, 2026 : *Registration Opens*

 October 01, 2026 : *Abstract Submission Deadline*

 October 17, 2026 : *Selection of Abstracts and Announcement of Schedule*

-**Registeration:**
+**Registration:**

-The registeration details will be updated here.
+The registration details will be updated here.

 **Scientific Organizing Committee**